asmodeus812/elearning/java-se-study/java-ocp/ocp-practice/7-practice-questions.md

 In the language it is NOT possible to declare two methods with the same signature and name, regardless of their modifiers - static or not.
-Since it is possible to call a static method from an instance of a given class the compiler will not know which method to call if that was possible
+Since it is possible to call a static method from an instance of a given class the compiler will not know which method to call if that was possible.

+Just a side note, that is only relevant for a single class unit, if two methods exist with the same name in two different classes, that extends each other, as long as the method from the parent class is not visible to the child, (maybe its private, maybe its package private with default access) then the problem expresses above will not manifest

 A. Play!
 B. Music!